Also called African daisy, this tender perennial is often grown as an annual for its beautiful spring and fall blooms.

-Osteospermum has only been in trade since the early '90s, making it a fairly recent addition to the horticultural world.
-With their daisylike blossoms in a myriad of colors, osteospermums were a quick hit.
-Plant these cheery blooms with other cool-season plants for a pleasing pop of color.
+Only available in the trade since the early 1990s, osteospermum is a fairly recent addition to the gardening world.
+With their daisylike blossoms in a myriad of colors, osteospermums were an instant hit.
+These cheery blooms, planted on their own or with other cool-season plants like pansies, make a lively display in spring or fall.

-When osteospermums first came to the market, there were only few colors to choose from, primarily white and peach.
+When osteospermums first became available, there were only a few colors to choose from, primarily white and peach.
 Even with a limited color selection, their bright blue-purple centers made them a popular garden choice.
-With more breeding under their belt, there are a variety of new colors to choose from.
-They are one of the hottest plants on the market.
+After plant breeders got to work, new hues of flowers started appearing, such as pink, purple, and bicolors.

 Osteospermum Care Must-Knows